How Long Will Puppy Poop Worms After Deworming

 The vet may prescribe the medication to be used for about every two weeks, depending on your puppy’s age and health.
 It’s necessary to repeat the deworming process in order to ensure all the worms, larvae, and eggs are killed.
 Some vets even recommend deworming treatments every two weeks until the puppy is about three months old.
 Your vet will recommend the right schedule for your snuggly fur baby.

-Once the worms are killed, the vet may then recommend the puppy be dewormed twice a year to prevent another infection of intestinal parasites.
+Once the worms are killed, the vet may then recommend the puppy be dewormed twice a year to prevent another infection of intestinal parasites by any leftover dead worms.
 Vets also recommend this as a precaution for adult dogs.

 Are There Side Effects for Deworming a Puppy?